DiamondLightSource/pythonSoftIOC/docs/pythonsoftioc.rst

 record is required then this can be created by calling :func:`softioc.builder.records.calc`.

-For all records created by these methods both :meth:`get` and :meth:`set` methods are available for reading and writing the current value of the record.
-For IN records calling :meth:`set` will trigger a record update (all IN records are by default created with ``SCAN='I/O Intr'``).
+For all records created by these methods both :meth:`~softioc.device.ProcessDeviceSupportIn.get` and :meth:`~softioc.device.ProcessDeviceSupportIn.set` methods are available for reading and writing the current value of the record.
+For IN records calling :meth:`~softioc.device.ProcessDeviceSupportIn.set` will trigger a record update (all IN records are by default created with ``SCAN='I/O Intr'``).

 Initialising the IOC